saklaks/orange/README.md

 The Quarry, fleeing from the outing,
   Sinks panting in the reeds and mud;
 And Hearkens to the distant shouting
   That tells him they are out for blood.

+The Tourist huddles in the station
+While slowly night gives way to dawn:
+He finds a certain fascination

 The Zouave used to war and battle
 Would sooner take a life than not: